-- As in min. edit distance, we'll use a dynamic programming algorithm to solve the problem. - The Viterbi algorithm finds the best tag sequence without explicitly enumerating all sequences. - Like min. edit distance, the algorithm stores partial results in a chart to avoid recomputing them. - Details next time.
+- We'll use a dynamic programming algorithm to solve the problem. - The Viterbi algorithm finds the best tag sequence without explicitly enumerating all sequences. - The algorithm stores partial results in a chart to avoid recomputing them. - Exact, unlike beam search (or greedy, or sampling) - Details next time.